Ximi1970/systray-x/README.md

 These packages will install the Thunderbird addon and companion app system wide.
 Root credentials are required.

+Make shure you removed / uninstalled any SysTray-X package installed with a script installer.
+You can verify this by checking the `~/.mozilla/native-messaging-hosts` directory.
+There should be NO SysTray-X packages or links in there.
+Remove them and remove the add-on from the Thunderbird add-ons page.

 ### openSuSE

 #### Repository